 Why I love blackberries: When I lived in British Columbia, Canada, blackberries grew wild everywhere.
 Every summer while walking the dog or pushing my little ones in the stroller, I would pick them along the path and eat them.
 As the kids got a little older, they’d pick their own blackberries.
 They’d have constant blackberry stains on their faces, hands, and shoes.
 I loved it.
 They’re also low on the glycemic index and have fiber.

 A proud first-generation Mexican-American who was born and raised in Phoenix, AZ, Mirella is currently pursuing higher education in Psychology.
 She and her husband are Marine Corps Veterans, who met while serving, and together they have two wonderful children.
 Having lived in several different states, they have first-hand experience with the food insecurities that exist in a one-income household.
-She is so proud to be working with SBCFAN; the welcoming yet mission-oriented force has motivated her to strive toward a well-structured food network within Santa Barbara.
+She is so proud to be working with SBCFAN; the welcoming yet mission-oriented force has motivated her to strive toward a well-structured food network within Santa Barbara County.

 Why I love beans: my first memory of food is a bowl of beans.
 They have always been so filling, and brought a sense of “home” wherever life takes me.
 I ultimately wish I could’ve been more prepared in life by knowing; I would compare ALL beans to my mom’s Frijoles de Oya.